noct-lang/noct/spec/noct-spec.rst

 Func throws
 ```````````

 A function can 'throw' an error.
-This is mostly syntactic sugar, as a function that throws will return a tuple, of a nullable version of the return type and an error, when called using a `try` expression.
+This is mostly syntactic sugar, as a function that throws will return a `Result` enum, which will either contain the actual return value, or an error value.
-If a function throws, it can be assigned to variables, a nullable version of the return type and an error, in this case, the error variable cannot be the a blank identifier.
-Otherwise, the function should be called using a try expression.
+`throws` additionally guarantees, that when an error is returned, the error value needs to be explicitly checked, called with try, or have a null coalescing operator called on it.

 .. code-block::